Sanyam-G/StickyBoard/README.md

 - **Customizable Themes**: Provide different themes for the application interface.

 ---
 Enjoy using Sticky Notes!
-For any suggestions or contributions, feel free to fork this repository or submit a pull request.
+For any suggestions or contributions, please feel free to fork this repository or submit a pull request.